aevainc/aevascenes/README.md

 - **Code License**: [MIT License](LICENSE_CODE.md)

-## BibTeX Citation
+## Citation

-If you use AevaScenes in your research, please cite our work:
+If you use AevaScenes in your research, please cite our work using the following BibTeX.

 ```bibtex
 @misc{aevascenes,